 A dry cough, often aggravated by activity or excitement, may point to this condition—a veterinarian can diagnose a collapsed trachea through a physical examination and X-rays.
 Treatment usually includes management with antibiotics to prevent secondary infections, as well as steroids, and cough suppressants for comfort.
 Surgery may improve the condition, but isn't always necessary or advised.

-Tracheal collapse is often congenital—the weakness in the trachea is present from birth rather than caused by outside influence.
-However, other things may cause or provoke the condition—small dogs like the Affenpinscher may benefit from a harness instead of a collar to prevent damage to the trachea or to limit irritation to a dog with tracheal collapse.
+Tracheal collapse is often congenital—the weakness in the trachea exists from birth.
+But external circumstances may cause or provoke the condition—small dogs like the Affenpinscher may benefit from a harness instead of a collar to prevent damage or limit irritation to the trachea.

 Sign up for email now, and save $10 on your next purchase of $50 or more.
 This offer is valid for new subscribers only and will be sent to your email address shortly.Submit